 It is a major accomplishment getting into a new home in Anderson, SC!
 Whether a first time buyer or a former homeowner or renter, it is a fun and exciting experience.
-We want to welcome you and make the process as easy as possible, making sure you are securing the right investment.
+We want to welcome you and make the process as easy as possible, making sure you are securing the right investment with an Anderson home inspection.
 Unfortunately, homes that have been in existence for years can have problems beneath the surface.
 These issues are often invisible to the untrained eye, and require special equipment that the average person does not have.
 Before committing at the closing table, having an experienced Anderson, SC home inspector can help save you from a world of headaches.

 A trained home inspector will look at a variety of areas of a home to look for troubled spots:

 The U.S. Department of Housing and Urban Development, a typical home inspection costs $300 to $500.
 It is believed by many that this is a must when looking to purchase a home, and the reason why many realtors recommend and refer to a home inspector.

 Home inspections are an important step in the home-buying process.
 As a buyer, your lender may not require you to get a third-party inspection in order to qualify for a loan.
 But most real estate agents recommend you get an inspection, for your own protection.
 You may be required to pay the home inspection fee at the time of service, or it may be included in your closing costs

 An inspection of a typical house takes two to three hours; inspections for larger homes with more square footage or, for example, with two or three HVAC systems will take longer and cost more.
 A home inspector may be able to inspect a small condo or mobile home in less time.
 A home inspection may cost more or less, depending on the square footage of the home and the items that must be covered in the inspection.